mohan-d17/Body-Forge/readme.md

 ## 🌟 Overview

-FitForge revolutionizes your fitness journey by combining cutting-edge AI with personalized workout planning.
+Body-Forge revolutionizes your fitness journey by combining cutting-edge AI with personalized workout planning.
 Whether you're a beginner or a seasoned athlete, our platform adapts to your needs, helping you forge your path to better health.

 ## ✨ Features